dann1/one-deploy/arch_fed.md

 ### Parallel Provisioning

-You can achieve similar result to the **sequential** one above, defining a single inventory file as follows:
+You can achieve a similar result to the **sequential** procedure above by defining a single inventory file, as follows:

 ```yaml
 ---